 - Haruhi Suzumiya: Haruhi's powers are borderline surreal, but it's at least based on Haruhi's mood so it's not completely rule-less; Nagato, Asahina's and Koizumi's are Fantastic; and Kyon is Mundane.

 - The Lord of the Rings and other works by J. R. R. Tolkien, which are set in a vaguely defined mythical past include (relatively uncommon) magic and fantastic creatures.

 - The Marvel Universe and The DCU.
 In fact, most superhero comics (and other superhero fiction, such as TV and films) where the hero and villain are explicitly powered.

 - Most of Nintendo's franchises, and certainly their most successful ones, reside on the border of Fantastic and Surreal.
-The clothes-wearing animals of Donkey Kong and Star Fox, the fantasy kingdoms of Fire Emblem and The Legend of Zelda, the far-futures and alien worlds of Metroid and Pikmin, and the odd characters of Kirby and Super Mario Bros. make up the list of notables.
-Oh, and Pokémon.
+The Funny Animals of Donkey Kong and Star Fox, the fantasy kingdoms of Fire Emblem and The Legend of Zelda, the far-futures and alien worlds of Metroid, Pikmin, and Splatoon, and the odd characters of Kirby, Pokémon, and Super Mario Bros. make up the list of notables.

 - Ranma ½.
 There's just way too many fantastic elements for it to be merely unusual, but there are some rules (e.g. the cursed springs), so it's not completely surreal.

 - Rick and Morty focuses on the titular duo travelling to bizarre alternate universes and planets using unrealistic, ambiguous science, but the show's internal logic generally remains consistent.

 - Roommates It's weird enough to be Surreal but has a defined rule-set (meaning it runs on story, trope and belief) to bind it all together.